jmgirard/lordicon/README.md

 # Lordicon Extension for Quarto

-This extension provides support including free icons provided by Lordicon.
-Icons can be used in HTML and Revealjs formats and customized in appearance.
-Loading icons (including premium ones) from JSON files is coming soon...
+This extension provides support for embedding icons from Lordicon into Quarto HTML and Revealjs formats; they can also be customized in appearance.
+Loading icons from downloaded/edited JSON files is coming soon...

 ## Installing